-introduced by non-centered dome ports and flat ports (Menna et al., 2020; Nocerino et al., 2021; She et al., 2022; Rofalski et al., 2022), and extending the analyses to optical aberrations such as field curvature with dome ports and astigmatism with flat ports (Menna et al., 2016, 2017), an extension to cylindrically shaped ports is also included.

-introduced by non-centered dome ports and flat ports (Menna et al., 2020; Nocerino et al., 2021; She et al., 2022; Rofalski et al., 2022), and extending the analyses to optical aberrations such as field curvature with dome ports and astigmatism with flat ports (Menna et al., 2016, 2017), an extension to cylindrically shaped ports is also included.s
+introduced by non-centered dome ports and flat ports (Menna et al., 2020; Nocerino et al., 2021; She et al., 2022; Rofalski et al., 2022), and extending the analyses to optical aberrations such as field curvature with dome ports and astigmatism with flat ports (Menna et al., 2016, 2017).
+In POSER, an extension to cylindrically shaped ports is also introduced.

-Blender(www.blender.org) is a free and open-source 3D computer graphics software tool set used for different purposes such as film animation, modelling, art, 3D printing, motion graphics, and interactive 3D applications.
+The reasons behind choosing Blender (www.blender.org) as simulation platform are manifold.
+Blender is a free and open-source 3D computer graphics software tool set used for different purposes such as film animation, modelling, art, 3D printing, texturing, motion graphics, simulations, and interactive 3D applications.
+Based on an OpenGL GUI interface, it is cross-platform, running on Linux, macOS, and Windows systems.
+It is highly customizable featuring an extensive python API scripting that can control any tool available in the software.
+Moreover, it is supported by an active community worldwide with countless tutorials and examples available on the internet.

+Blender offers different rendering engines, among which the Cycles engine provides realistic physically based rendering (PBR), volumetric rendering with absorption, scattering, subsurface scattering, support for different camera models from rectilinear to fisheye, depth of field, motion blur, different lighting models.
 Though Blender, with its multitude of options and interfaces, can be quite daunting for new users be, POSER will incorporate custom menu interfaces within this system, providing a simplified means to manipulate relevant parameters which might otherwise be scattered across many different menus.
 It will also take advantage of the Python scripting functionality enabling light-weight re-configuration and sharing of complex scenes.
 In this way an experimental model, composed of a great many individual variables, can be easily exported, reviewed, and replicated externally.
-Blender uses

-WHY BLENDER?  OPEN SOURCE, PHYSICAL BASED RENDERS, ACCURATE MODELLING OF REFRACTION ETC OTHER WORKS WHERE BLENDER WAS USED FOR UNDERWATER SIMULATIONS (SEE NAKATH)

-Brief description, most important features, types of renderings,

-Why for teaching underwater photogrammetry.
-What types of output can be generated, 3D models, renders, how (python scripting, interactive from the graphical user interface).

-Also some text related to the use of virtual reality headsets in BLENDERMultiple scenarios are envisaged in Blender to cover different fields such as marine ecology, archaeology, and subsea industrial metrology.

-and not only by)usable to improve best practices best practices
+POSER will also leverage virtual reality (VR) functionalities available in Blender through the VR Scene Inspection add-on that exposes and extends the native virtual reality features of Blender in the user interface.

+Multiple pre-designed scenarios (see Section XX) are envisaged in POSER to cover different fields, such as marine ecology, archaeology, and subsea industrial metrology.
+The application of VR will provide more immersive photogrammetry teaching and training sessions to reach and engage a broader audience.
+The compelling idea is to create applications that are accessible both "at home" and "in the classroom", enhancing the transfer of knowledge on best practices for underwater data acquisition.
+This trend is supported by the increasing availability of VR/AR/MR devices on the market and their growing adoption in various sectors, including education, scientific research and tourism.
+Furthermore, the use of these technologies offers numerous advantages, including the ability to simulate challenging environmental conditions safely and in a controlled manner, enabling the users to tackle complex challenges with greater effectiveness.
+The availability of VR/AR platforms for learning underwater photogrammetry allows reaching a wider and more diverse audience, facilitating the sharing of knowledge and collaboration among different communities interested in the documentation and conservation of underwater scenarios.

-Simulated virtual scenes: different challenges from marine ecology to archeology, and subsea metrology
+Simulated virtual scenes: different challenges from marine ecology to archaeology and subsea metrology